gocept/gocept.imapapi/gocept/imapapi/README.txt

 ==============

 This package provides an object-oriented API for accessing IMAP servers.
-It was written to provide an API is simple to use while still maintaining good performance.
+It was written to provide an API that is simple to use while still maintaining good performance.

 .. contents::

 About
 =====

-`gocept.imapapi` is sponsored by the `Technical University Munich`_ as part of a research co-operation to provide an integrated webmail system to the university's student portal `MyTum`_.
+`gocept.imapapi` is sponsored by the `Technical University of Munich`_ as part of a research co-operation geared towards an integrated webmail system for the university's student portal `MyTum`_.
 Other components of this project include `gocept.restmail` and `CMFWebmail`.